South African investment firm Altvest Capital Ltd. plans to raise $210 million to establish a Bitcoin Treasury.

 Altvest plans to list its shares on exchanges in Namibia, Botswana, and Kenya to broaden regional access.

-Other notable holders include MARA Holdings with 52,477 BTC, XXI with 43,514 BTC, and Bitcoin Standard Treasury Company with 30,021 BTC.
+Other holders are MARA Holdings with 52,477 BTC, XXI with 43,514 BTC, and Bitcoin Standard Treasury Company with 30,021 BTC.

-Additional players, such as Metaplanet, Bullish, Riot Platforms, Trump Media & Technology Group, CleanSpark, and Coinbase, are also amassing significant Bitcoin reserves.
+Meanwhile, Metaplanet, Bullish, Riot Platforms, Trump Media & Technology Group, CleanSpark, and Coinbase, are also amassing significant Bitcoin reserves.